kinoyasu/nmslib/README.md

 * **(save file format change)** Avoid "[Hnsw saves and loads options in index file by wrong byte-size #152](https://github.com/searchivarius/nmslib/issues/152)" by changing datatypes.

+* **(save file format change)** Optimize memory allocation and alignment.
+The label area of Object is used for storing level of HnswNode.

 --------(start original README.md from HERE)--------

 =================